How to order Girl Scout Cookies on DoorDash - NewsBreak

 (NEXSTAR) – Girl Scout Cookie season is officially upon us.
 The Girls Scouts aren’t just adding two new cookies in the lineup, they’re also giving you the option of on-demand delivery.

 In addition to ordering through DoorDash, cookies can also be purchased from a registered Girl Scout by texting COOKIES to 59618.
 You can also enter your zip code into the Girl Scout Cookie Finder online beginning Feb.
-18 to find a booth nearest to you.
+18 to find a booth nearest to you.‘Meth-rrito’: TSA releases top 10 list of ‘most unusual items’ found in passengers’ bags

 Comments / 0